dennisXZX/web-developer-notes/Laravel.md

 `php artisan make:controller controllerName -m modelName --resource` to create a resource controller.

-`php artisan make:migration add_image_col_to_posts --create=posts` to create a migration which adds a new image column to 'posts' table.
+`php artisan make:migration add_image_col_to_posts --table=posts` to create a migration which adds a new image column to 'posts' table.
+The `--table` and `--create` options may also be used to indicate the name of the table and whether the migration will be creating a new table.

 `php artisan migrate` to migrate tables to database.